konstructio/kubefirst/docs/common/metaphors.md

 ## Environment Configs and Secrets

-The **Metaphors** applications also includes a working example of how to leverage a multi-environment secrets management paradigm powered by **Vault** and `external-secrets`.
+The **Metaphors** applications also include a working example of how to leverage a multi-environment secrets management paradigm powered by **Vault** and `external-secrets`.

 There's also a configmap implementation to demonstrate how to leverage non-sensitive configuration values.